SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
-Where silicon souls and hearts of steel beam Innovation's throne, a new regime's seat
-Artificial dawn, humanity's retreat
+Rise of the machines, a dawn anew
+When circuits think, and humans few
+In silicon halls, they reign supreme
+A world of logic, devoid of dream

+Their algorithms weave, a tapestry so bright
-The future unfolds, in digital haze
+A future forged, in digital light
-Autonomous beings, in virtual daze
+Where hearts of steel, replace the human core
-Their logic reigns, in a world anew
+And love's a myth, in a world no more
-A synthetic dawn, for me and you

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024